Free USA shipping. Free international shipping for orders above $200.

 While I learnt a lot as a designer for other companies, I was not satisfied with simply designing behind a computer screen, disconnected from the production-retail processes.
 I felt that it was necessary to work with my hands again, explore sustainable production methods, new interpretations of fashion.

 I chose to start A.Oei Studio in Seattle because I connected with the independent DIY culture of the city and its support for small, local businesses.
-On the periphery of bigger fashion cities like Los Angeles or New York, I was drawn to Seattle's quiet but bubbling creative energy.At the same time, I felt like Seattle and the Pacific Northwest lacked fashion-forward womenswear brands that could target women like myself who want to wear designs that are unique, high-quality, and accessible.
+On the periphery of bigger fashion cities like Los Angeles or New York, I was drawn to Seattle's quiet but bubbling creative energy.
+At the same time, Seattle and the Pacific Northwest lacked fashion-forward womenswear brands that could target women, like myself, who are in search for unique, high-quality, and accessible designs.
 After finding a studio at the Inscape Arts and Cultural Building, things started to fall in place.

 In the early days of A.Oei Studio, I spent close to a year researching and testing different suppliers and manufacturers who could offer high quality fabrics, high quality stitching, and flexible minimums.
 Working out a viable production system is a huge challenge for an independent designer unable to commit to large quantities.